 The watercolor paintings of Byron Birdsall are distillations of reality, scenes reduced to their basics with the integrity of the subject undiminished.
 In Birdsall's hands, light takes on a thousand forms, whether inspired by the relentless vertical rays of the East African coast, a hazy palpable dawn over Samoa, or the silent light of the winter Northland that illuminates but does not warm.
 It is this essential aspect of light that is at the heart of Birdsall's art.

 Byron Birdsall's paintings are included in the collections of a number of museums and public institutions, hang in corporate board rooms and atriums, are owned by royalty, presidents, new fans, and loyal friends.
 The printing of a U.S. Postage stamp in 1992, designed by the artist and commemorating the building of the Alcan Highway, was a personal high point for Birdsall, an avid stamp collector.

 In 2005 Birdsall had the honor of appointment to the American Academy in Rome where he worked and painted for three months.
-Currently he is painting for a book to be published by a maritime transport company with holdings around the world.
-This has taken the inveterate traveler to South America, Korea, Boston, and Sakhalin Island.
-In addition, Birdsall has painted a series of images of Jerusalem.
+Over the course of his life, his art took the inveterate traveler to Italy, Jerusalem, South America, Korea, Boston, and Sakhalin Island.

 Born in Wisconsin, Bruce W. Nelson has been using his paintbrush to reflect the world around him since he was 8 years old.
 His parents saw an early glimpse of talent and had him tutored in oil painting.
 Bruce attended Rockford College in Illinois.
 A deep regard for nature as well as a need for employable skill led to a minor in biology, but he majored in art.
 School was followed by a year in Europe to study the European approach to art and also to explore himself.